 by Florence Sakade, illustrated by Yoshisuke Kurosaki

 Many of the most classic and famous stories told to children in Japan are collected here in a single volume.
-Principal among them is the perennial favourite, Momotarō (Peach Boy), a tale that proves you don’t have to be the biggest or strongest to win the day.
-What’s most important is friendship—preferably with a dog, a monkey and a pheasant.
+Chief among them is the perennial favourite, Momotarō (Peach Boy) and his adventures with a dog, a monkey, and a pheasant.

-This isn’t an exhaustive list, but hopefully makes a good start for the uninitiated.
+This isn’t an exhaustive list, but a good start for the uninitiated.